hhschumann/LWD_Inversion/README.md

 # LWD Inversion

-This project aims to use gamma ray loggin while drilling (LWD) measurements to invert for the relative position of a geologic interval relative to the borehole.
+This project aims to use gamma ray loging while drilling (LWD) measurements to invert for the position of a geologic interval relative to the wellbore.
+Traditionally, geosteerers use a gamma ray log from a nearby vertical "pilot" well as a guide and formation indicator while they direct the drilling path of a new horizontal well and manually interpret the LWD measurements.
+However, by formulating the location of the borehole relative to a given geologic interval as an nonlinear inverse problem, which can potentially automate part of this process reducing the time, expense, and bias when trying to map the location of the wellbore relative to the target

 ## Introduction

+Motivation

 Unconventional wells have become a major part of US oil production over the past decade and a constant struggle for petroleum companies is finding ways to minimize the